Macaroni penguin

 The macaroni penguin (Eudyptes chrysolophus) is a species of penguin found from the Subantarctic to the Antarctic Peninsula.
-One of six species of crested penguin, it is very closely related to the royal penguin, and some authorities consider the two to be a single species.
-It bears a distinctive yellow crest, and the face and upperparts are black and sharply delineated from the white underparts.
+One of eight species of crested penguin, it is very closely related to the royal penguin, and some authorities consider the two to be a single species.
+It bears a distinctive yellow crest on its forehead.
+Its face and upperparts are black and sharply delineated from the white underparts.
 Adults weigh on average 5.5 kg and are 70 cm in length.
-The male and female are similar in appearance; the male is slightly larger and stronger with a relatively larger bill.
+The male and female are similar in appearance; the male is slightly larger and stronger with a larger bill.
 Like all penguins, it is flightless, with a streamlined body and wings stiffened and flattened into flippers for a marine lifestyle.

 Its diet consists of a variety of crustaceans, mainly krill, as well as small fish and cephalopods; the species consumes more marine life annually than any other species of seabird.
 These birds moult once a year, spending about three to four weeks ashore, before returning to the sea.
 Numbering up to 100,000 individuals, the breeding colonies of the macaroni penguin are among the largest and densest of all penguin species.
 After spending the summer breeding, penguins disperse into the oceans for six months; a 2009 study found that macaroni penguins from Kerguelen travelled over 10000 km in the central Indian Ocean.

 With about 18 million individuals, the macaroni penguin is the most numerous penguin species.
-Widespread declines in populations have been recorded since the mid-1970s and their conservation status is classified as vulnerable.
+Widespread declines in populations have been recorded since the mid-1970s and their conservation status classification is vulnerable.

 Taxonomy

 The macaroni penguin was described from the Falkland Islands in 1837 by German naturalist Johann Friedrich von Brandt.
-It is one of six or so species in the genus Eudyptes, collectively known as crested penguins.
+It is one of the eight species in the genus Eudyptes, collectively known as crested penguins.
 The genus name is derived from the Ancient Greek words eu "good", and dyptes "diver".
 The specific name chrysolophus is derived from the Greek words chryse "golden", and lophos "crest".

 The common name was recorded from the early 19th century in the Falkland Islands.
-English sailors apparently named the species for its conspicuous yellow crest.
-It is similar to the then fashionable Macaroni.
+English sailors apparently named the species from its conspicuous yellow crest, similar to the then fashionable macaroni fashion.

 Molecular clock evidence using DNA suggests the macaroni penguin diverged from its closest relative, the royal penguin (Eudyptes schlegeli), around 1.5 million years ago.
-The two have generally been considered different species, but the close similarities of their DNA sequences has led some, such as Australian ornithologists Les Christidis and Walter Boles, to treat the royal penguin as a subspecies of the macaroni penguin.
-The two species are very similar in appearance; the royal penguin has a white face instead of the usually black face of the macaroni penguin.
-Interbreeding with the Indo-Pacific subspecies of the southern rockhopper penguin (E. chrysocome filholi) has been reported at Heard and Marion Islands, with three hybrid subspecies recorded there by a 1987–88 Australian National Antarctic Research Expedition.
+The two have generally been considered different species, but the close similarities of their DNA sequences has led some, such as Australian ornithologists Les Christidis and Walter Boles, to treat the royal penguin as a subspecies of the macaroni penguin, though this has not been accepted by avian taxonomy resources like the IOC World Bird List.
+The two species are similar in appearance, except that the royal penguin has a white face instead of the usually black face of the macaroni penguin.
+Interbreeding with the Indo-Pacific eastern rockhopper penguin (E. filholi) has been reported at Heard and Marion Islands, with three hybrids recorded there by a 1987–88 Australian National Antarctic Research Expedition.